Updated October 26, 2023

 While active investors aim for alpha or the best in the market, passive investors level arbitrage to achieve beta or moderate market returns.
-There are only two possibilities for passive investors namely Exchange Traded Funds and mutual funds.
+There are only two possibilities for passive investors: exchange-traded funds and mutual funds.
 Both track the underlying index.
 Tracking error is the degree to which funds fall short of replicating the index.

 Two Degrees of Passive Investment: Angles on ETF Versus Index Funds

 These types of investors aim to achieve asset allocation best suited to objectives at low cost with little activity.
-Index mutual fund is the best option for such investors.
-Rebalancing will maintain consistency and ensure adjustment in exposure…
+An index mutual fund is the best option for such investors.
+Rebalancing will maintain consistency and ensure exposure adjustment.

 Not so Passive investors:

-Investors may also short sell the ETF if they are passive yet inclined opportunistically.
-Using Exchange Traded Funds is an active method of a passive investment strategy.
-Investors should comprehend market dynamics to make a successful investment, whether they chose ETFs vs index funds.
+Investors may also short-sell the ETF if they are passive yet inclined opportunistically.
+Using exchange-traded funds is an active method of a passive investment strategy.
+Investors should comprehend market dynamics to make a successful investment, whether they choose ETFs vs. index funds.

 Mutual Fund or Index ETF?
 Many Differences

-Mutual funds have different share classes, holding period requirements and arrangements for sales charges.
-The aim of the game is to discourage rapid trading.
-Exchange-Traded Funds are built for speed.
-This is the prime difference between ETFs vs index funds.
-Individual investors need to do their homework to get good grades in the financial market and choose the right index product to make their mark.
+Mutual funds have different share classes, holding period requirements, and arrangements for sales charges.
+The game aims to discourage rapid trading.
+Exchange-traded funds are built for speed.
+This is the prime difference between ETFs vs. index funds.
+Individual investors must do their homework to get good grades in the financial market and choose the right index product to make their mark.